View as Markdown

 <eventName>ValueSumThe sum of all values of the event.
 Only applicable to events with numeric values.

-Taxonomy Properties tab showing custom and core properties
+Taxonomy Properties tab showing a read-only custom property

 In the player detail view, toggle Custom to see all custom-defined properties for that player.